Study Away FAQ Page

 How do I apply?

 Each application process will be different and most application processes are accessible on the individual tabs from the home page of this website.
-Students will need to be approved for application by the Study Abroad Coordinator before proceeding with application to ensure they are fully eligible for exchange.
+Students will need to work with the Falcon Success Center before proceeding with application to ensure they are fully eligible for study away.

 Is my participation limited to a certain amount of semesters?